Rita’s Italian Ice Franchise Costs: Estimated Initial Investment (Item 7, 2023 FDD)

 - These figures reflect the estimated cost of the signage required under Rita’s standards, specifications, and requirements.
 The estimates given include exterior and interior artworks and graphics.

 - Before you open the Shop, you must purchase and maintain, at your sole expense, the insurance coverage that Rita’s specifies.
-This will include comprehensive general liability insurance, property and casualty insurance, statutory workers’ compensation insurance, employer’s liability insurance, and product liability insurance.
+This will include commercial general liability insurance, property and casualty insurance, statutory workers’ compensation insurance, employer’s liability insurance, umbrella insurance, and product liability insurance.

 - Under the terms of the Franchise Agreement, you must stock the Shop with the initial order of products, accessories, inventory, and supplies prescribed by Rita’s.
-These figures reflect the base cost of the proprietary mixes, fruits, sugars, uniforms, paper goods, and miscellaneous supplies.
+These figures reflect the base cost of the products, fruits, sugars, uniforms, paper goods, and other miscellaneous supplies.

-- The figures for training include moderately priced lodging accommodations, food costs, and automobile mileage expenses for two persons attending Rita’s standard initial training program for franchisees and managers for 9 days.
+- The figures for training include moderately priced lodging accommodations, food costs, and automobile mileage expenses for two persons attending Initial Training for franchisees and managers for 9 days.
 If you reside in the Philadelphia metropolitan area and commute to training, your training costs are likely to be less.

 - You may be required to hire an architect and/or have an attorney represent you at local township zoning hearings for building approvals or permits.
 These figures are Rita’s estimates of your architect’s and attorney’s fees if zoning hearings are required by your locality.

-- Rita’s estimates that before opening the Shop and for a period of three months after the opening of your Shop, you will need approximately $20,000 to $30,000 in additional funds.
+- Rita’s estimates that before opening the Shop and for a period of three months after the opening, you will need some additional funds.
 These estimates include rent and utilities for the second and third months of operation, employees’ salaries for three months, and other miscellaneous expenses.

-- Rita’s relied upon its historical experience and upon the experience of its predecessor’s former affiliates, and information received from franchisees in formulating these estimates.
+- The franchisor relied on the historical experience of its predecessors, its experience, and information received from franchisees in formulating these estimates.

 For a Rita’s Express Unit

-- The total estimated initial investment necessary to begin operation of a Rita’s Fixed Location Satellite Unit ranges from $107,400 to $289,600.
+- The total estimated initial investment necessary to begin operation of a Rita’s Satellite Unit ranges from $131,550 to $298,500.

-- The total estimated initial investment necessary to begin operation of a Rita’s Mobile Satellite Unit ranges from $20,900 to $155,300.
+- The total estimated initial investment necessary to begin operation of a Rita’s Mobile Unit ranges from $21,600 to $149,000.